Health Indicator Report of Smoking Among Adults

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

 How Are We Doing?The Utah adult smoking rate has decreased significantly since the Utah Department of Health Tobacco Prevention and Control Program started receiving Master Settlement Agreement funds in 2000.
 People with low household income and fewer years of formal education report higher rates of tobacco use than the general population.
-Recent surveys show that more than 70% of Utah smokers intend to quit within the next year.
+Approximately 70% of Utah smokers intend to quit within the next year.
 Comprehensive and free tobacco cessation services help Utah smokers quit successfully and ensure declines in tobacco use rates across population groups.